waggle-sensor/summer2020/Han/object_tracking_deepsort/README.md

 **How to test run?**
 1. Have the video you want to perform tracking on in the ```videos``` folder.
 2. Run detection to create bouding box information.
-Result of detection would be saved in ```det``` folder.
+Result of detection should be saved in ```det``` folder.
 3. Run ```test_on_video.py``` for tracking and generating a video with tracking boxes.

 ## Installation